 Output: The food is amazing.

-Step 4: Pin language in JSON schema
+Step 4: Pin the language in the JSON schema field descriptions

 {

-"summary": "string, English, max 200 chars",
+"summary": "string, written in English, max 200 chars",

 "sentiment": "positive | neutral | negative"